alexgibson/alxgbsn.co.uk/_posts/2016-04-15-my-third-year-working-at-mozilla.md

 </figure>

-This is a feature I’m very proud that Mozilla decided to ship, so I'm really happy we got to help introduce it to a lot of people via /whatsnew.
+This is a feature I’m very proud that Mozilla decided to ship, so I'm really happy we got to help introduce it to a lot of people updating their Firefox via a /whatsnew page.

 <figure>
     <img src="/images/posts/tracking-protection-whatsnew.png" alt="Screenshot of Firefox /whatsnew page" srcset="/images/posts/tracking-protection-whatsnew-high-res.png 1.5x">